 Elizabeth "Billie" Connors is an ASHA certified and Rhode Island State licensed Speech/Language Pathologist.
-She is the clinical director in the Department of Communicative Disorders at the University of Rhode Island, teaches courses in clinical methods and phonology, and supervises graduate student clinicians, primarily in diagnostic experiences.
-Her clinical interests center on children with language and literacy issues, those with phonological disorders and childhood apraxia of speech, adults with neurological disorders, as well as ESL adults.
-Ms. Connors has been the clinical director at URI since 1986, having come from a similar position at Northern Michigan University, Marquette, Michigan.
+She is the Director of the Speech and Hearing Center in the Department of Communicative Disorders at the University of Rhode Island, teaches courses in clinical methods and phonology, and supervises graduate student clinicians in diagnostic and therapy experiences.
+Her clinical interests center on children with language and literacy issues, those with phonological disorders and childhood apraxia of speech, as well as ESL adults.
+Ms. Connors has been the Clinic Director at URI since 1986, having come from a similar position at Northern Michigan University, Marquette, Michigan.

 Ms. Connors received the University of Rhode Island Administrative Excellence Award in 2006 for her outstanding work as director of the Speech and Hearing Center.

 Kovarsky, D., & Scheimer, C., Murray, A., & Connors, E. (November 2009).
 Communicative confidence in an adult with traumatic brain injury.
 Paper presented at the International Society for the Analysis of Clinical Discourse, informally affiliated with ASHA.
 New Orleans, LA.

 Karow, C. & Connors, E. (May 2003).
 Affective Communication in Normal and Brain-Damaged Adults: An Overview.
 Seminars in Speech and Language, 24:2, 69-91.

 The Department of Communicative Disorders is pleased to announce that Dr. Elizabeth Crais, of the University of North Carolina, Chapel Hill, will be our first guest speaker of the 2015-2016 academic year.
 The title of her talk is "Intervention for Children from Birth to Five with Autism Spectrum Disorders.
 Please join us.